 • Complexism, high notation precision, threshold performative challenges, experimental notation and performative techniques.
-NOISE repertoire includes works by representative composers Brian Ferneyhough, Franklin Cox, Christopher Burns, Juan Campoverde Q., Erik Ulman, Anton Webern, Elliot Carter, Stuart Saunders Smith, and Sidney Boquiren, among many others.
+NOISE repertoire includes works by representative composers Brian Ferneyhough, Franklin Cox, James Erber, Christopher Burns, Juan Campoverde Q., Erik Ulman, Anton Webern, Elliott Carter, Evan Johnson and Stuart Saunders Smith.

 • High-intensity grooves, minimalism, postminimalism.
 NOISE repertoire includes works by representative composers Christopher Adler, Louis Andriessen, Philip Glass, Steve Reich, Frederic Rzewski, Tom Johnson, Bill Ryan, and Evan Ziporyn.

 • Evocative aural soundscapes.
-NOISE repertoire includes works by representative composers John Luther Adams, Matthew Burtner, Sidney Corbett, Morton Feldman, Orlando Jacinto Garcia, Kaija Saariaho, and Toru Takemitsu.
+NOISE repertoire includes works by representative composers John Luther Adams, Matthew Burtner, Sidney Corbett, Sidney Marquez Boquiren, Morton Feldman, Sungji Hong, Orlando Jacinto Garcia, Kaija Saariaho, Linda Catlin Smith, and Toru Takemitsu.

 And we have a strong committment to supporting current and former San Diego composers.
 We have performed works by our three composers-in-residence, as well as Adam Greene, Juan Campoverde Q., Nathan Brock, Benjamin Sabey, Derek Keller, Chinary Ung, Harvey Sollberger, and Peter Edwards.